hacks-guide/Guide_Wii/_pages/en_US/gc-backups.md

 ---
-title: "GameCube Backup Manager"
+title: "Managing GameCube Backups"
 ---

 {% include toc title="Table of Contents" %}

-GameCube Backup Manager is a convenient PC software that simplifies the process of transferring GameCube games to your USB drive or SD Card.
-It functions similar to the popular tool called [Wii Backup Manager](wiibackupmanager), allowing you to easily manage and organize your GameCube game backups.
-With this program, you can effortlessly copy your favorite GameCube games onto portable storage devices, making them readily accessible for future gaming sessions.
+This guide provides instructions on how to manage your GameCube backups, using GameCube Backup Manager.
+It functions similar to [Wii Backup Manager](wii-backups#using-wii-backup-manager).

 ### Requirements